RMED24/twitch-ad-block/readme.md

 And it's done!
 Go to twitch and test if it works correctly.
 If it doesn't, let me know and I'll try to fix said issue.

+* * *

+If you use this method, I also emplore you to consider subscribing to the twitch streamers you watch regularly.
+As this would mean slightly reduced ad revenue from each person who uses this